 Students attend rounds and conferences alongside attending physicians and residents and learn about physical medicine and rehabilitation.
 They attend therapy sessions across various subspecialties and track progress for patients they see during rounds or who they discuss during conferences.

-Under appropriate supervision, students assist psychologists who are conducting research projects with data entry, data processing, literature searches, some writing of research protocol, and basic statistics.
-Students can choose from various research projects when filling out their application, including stroke, cardiopulmonary, pediatrics, musculoskeletal, vision rehabilitation, and research administration.
+Under appropriate supervision, students assist healthcare professionals who are conducting research projects with data entry, data processing, literature searches, some writing of research protocol, and basic statistics in the lab of JohnRoss Rizzo, MD.
 Students must commit to at least two sessions and can choose between the first two sessions and the second two sessions.
-Students can also participate in all three sessions.

 Students shadow a social worker during meetings with inpatients and outpatients, and learn how to assess clients and write summaries and comments about the patients they meet.
 Students can also practice counseling and evaluation with staff members who role-play as patients.

 Students observe speech therapy sessions and help perform evaluative procedures such as modified barium swallows, fiberoptic evaluation of swallowing, and comprehensive rehabilitation standards through a daily in-service training.
 Students may have the opportunity to observe pediatric and adult cases.

 Students observe vocational counselors as they assist patients who have injuries or disabilities and who plan to pursue academic goals or enter or return to the workforce.
 Students help organize patient charts, score exams, and add job opportunities to the database.